brahimyacine/dynamic_data_structure/README.md

 # dynamic_data_structure
-A plenty of useful functions for dynamic data structure such as lists,stacks,trees .. written in c
+A plenty of useful functions for dynamic data structure manipulation such as lists,stacks,trees.
+And a practical problems solved using these data structures,all written in C language.